 Press OK after you have selected the folder.

-The file names will appear in the within the window.
+The file names will appear within the window.
 If all the files are there, press the OK button to move the files into Photoshop.

 Auto Align Layers